iainmcgin/scala/spec/02-identifiers-names-and-scopes.md

----
-title: Identifiers, Names and Scopes
-layout: default
-chapter: 2
----

-# Identifiers, Names and Scopes
+# 2. Identifiers, Names and Scopes

 Names in Scala identify types, values, methods, and classes which are collectively called _entities_.
 Names are introduced by local